williamroocha/Libft/README.md

 ## 🗣️ About

-> _The aim of this project is to code a C library regrouping usual functions that will be allowed to use in all my other projects._
+> _The aim of this project is to code a C library regrouping usual functions that will be allowed to use in all of my other projects._

 	🚀 TLDR: this project consists of coding basic C functions (see below), which are then compiled